108th Motor Rifle Division: Toropets-Kholm Offensive

-4th Shock was to initially advance towards Andreapol.
-Following a 90-minute artillery preparation the leading divisions broke through the thin German defenses and advanced as much as 15 km.
-During the coming week the first echelon divisions surrounded and destroyed a reinforced battalion of the newly-arrived 189th Regiment of 81st Infantry Division and liberated Andreapol, seizing needed supplies.
-The 360th joined the advance on Toropets, which was taken on January 21 with an even larger hoard of much-needed supplies.
-On January 22, 4th and 3rd Shock Armies were transferred to Kalinin Front.
+The 4th Shock was to initially advance towards Andreapol.
+Following a 90-minute artillery preparation, the leading divisions broke through the thin German defences and advanced as much as 15 km.
+During the coming week, the first echelon divisions surrounded and destroyed a reinforced battalion of the newly arrived 189th Regiment of the 81st Infantry Division and liberated Andreapol, seizing needed supplies.
+The 360th joined the advance on Toropets, which was taken on 21 January with an even larger hoard of much-needed supplies.
+On 22 January, the 4th and 3rd Shock Armies were transferred to the Kalinin Front.

-On January 26, Maj.
+On 26 January, Maj.
 Gen. Ivan Mikhailovich Kuznetsov took over command from Colonel Bolotov.
-During the rest of January and into February the division took part in several attempts to break into and liberate Velizh, but these were stymied on its outskirts.
-On March 14, General Kuznetsov was in turn replaced by Col. Viktor Genrikhovich Poznyak.
-Finally, 4th Shock Army took up defensive lines, where it remained into the summer of 1943.
+During the rest of January and into February, the division took part in several attempts to break into and liberate Velizh, but these were stymied on its outskirts.
+On 14 March, General Kuznetsov was in turn replaced by Col. Viktor Genrikhovich Poznyak.
+Finally, the 4th Shock Army took up defensive lines, where it remained into the summer of 1943.

 Velikiye Luki and Nevel

 The division was transferred to the 3rd Shock Army in December 1942, during the Battle for Velikiye Luki, arriving at the front along the Lovat River on the 24th, and immediately helping to drive enemy forces from the village of Alexeykovo and the tactically significant height of point 179.0.
-By January 3, 1943, the division's 1193rd and 1195th Rifle Regiments were holding a line in front of Alexeykovo and Burtsevo in two echelons, facing the deepest wedge the German forces had driven in attempting to relieve their garrison in the city.
+By 3 January 1943, the division's 1193rd and 1195th Rifle Regiments were holding a line in front of Alexeykovo and Burtsevo in two echelons, facing the deepest wedge the German forces had driven in attempting to relieve their garrison in the city.
 However, Soviet intelligence had failed to detect the arrival of the fresh German 205th Infantry Division and a column of tanks from the 11th Panzer Division.
-On the morning of January 4 these broke through the 1193rd after an hour of fighting.
+On the morning of 4 January, these broke through the 1193rd after an hour of fighting.
 The breakthrough was contained later that day by the 100th Rifle Brigade and the few tanks of the 45th Tank Brigade.
-By January 12 the German advance was stopped, and on the 17th the city was completely liberated.
-On February 22, Colonel Posnyak was promoted to the rank of major general, and soon moved to the role of chief of staff of 43rd Army, being replaced by Col. Ivan Ivanovich Chinnov.
+By 12 January, the German advance was stopped, and on the 17th, the city was completely liberated.
+On 22 February, Colonel Posnyak was promoted to the rank of major general and soon moved to the role of chief of staff of the 43rd Army, being replaced by Col. Ivan Ivanovich Chinnov.